Volunteer Role: Rider

 Our riders will usually be 25 years old and above and must have 2 years recent experience in handling and riding motorcycles of a similar size and weight to our fleet bikes.
 We expect our riders to be active motorcyclists and it is usual that our riders will own and ride their own motorcycle.

 We follow the guidelines of the Nationwide Association of Blood Bikes (NABB) and require all our riders to have completed an advanced rider assessment every 3 years.
-The most common advanced courses/assessments we accept are (a) Institute of Advanced Motorcyclists (b) ROSPA (c) Police rider qualification (d) Enhanced Rider Scheme A grade pass.
+The most common advanced courses/assessments accepted are (a) Institute of Advanced Motorcyclists – IAM (b) ROSPA (c) Police rider qualification (d) Enhanced Rider Scheme A grade pass.

-Some riders will have obtained their IAM or ROSPA qualification many years ago and in these cases we expect them to take a refresher assessment and in most cases the Enhanced Rider Scheme is the solution.
+Some riders will have obtained their IAM or ROSPA qualification many years ago and in these cases we expect them to take a refresher assessment.
+In most cases the Enhanced Rider Schemeassessment is the solution.

 The Enhanced Rider Scheme is an excellent way to learn basics and to be assessed for competence.
-However for deeper learning and gaining wider experience course like IAM and ROSPA are an excellent way to build a greater knowledge and experience for riding at an advanced level.
+However for deeper learning and gaining wider experience, courses like IAM and ROSPA are an excellent way to build a greater knowledge and experience for riding at an advanced level.

 If you have not done any advanced rider qualification we have group members who have been involved in all the schemes above and they can share with you their experiences so you can decide which training is the one that most suits you.